benhemingway/tauchenHussey/README.md

     using Distributions

 This code is a translation of the code by Martin Floden of Stockholm School of Economics.
-It can be found in: http://www2.hhs.se/personal/floden/CODE/tauchenhussey.m (Note that it has a mistake in the gausshermite loop (floor function)
+It can be found in: http://www2.hhs.se/personal/floden/CODE/tauchenhussey.m (Note that it has a mistake in the gausshermite loop (floor function has wrong parentheses).